galaxyproject/training-material/topics/proteomics/tutorials/maxquant-msstats-dda-lfq/tutorial.md

 # MaxQuant analysis

 The run time of **MaxQuant** {% icon tool %} depends on the number and size of the input files and on the chosen parameters.
 The run of the training datasets will take a few hours, but the training can be directly continued with the MaxQuant result files from Zenodo.
 We start the MaxQuant run with the default parameters, with a few adjustments.
-All peptides are used for quantification.
+Protein level quantification parameters do not really matter here, because MSstats will use feature quantifications and perform protein summarization based on them.
 A quality control report is generated with the [PTXQC functionality](https://pubs.acs.org/doi/10.1021/acs.jproteome.5b00780) that is directly implemented in the MaxQuant Galaxy tool.
 To continue with statistical analysis in MSstats, the Protein Groups and the Evidence files are needed from MaxQuant.

 > ### {% icon hands_on %} Hands-on: MaxQuant analysis
 >